NATIONAL NETBALL - NBC SVG

-FCC Maple defeated Bethel High School 18-5 yesterday afternoon in the Sonia Lewis 4th Division of the FLOW National Netball Championships at the Kingstown Netball Centre in New Montrose.
+C and W Construction Star Girls defeated Irie Travel Vets 24-20 yesterday afternoon, in the Joyce Frank 3rd Division of the National Netball Championships at the Kingstown Netball Centre in New Montrose.

-Chance Unique Furniture North Leeward Stars beat Island Blends Maple 49-34 in the Marlene Arthur 2nd Division.
+In yesterday’s other match, French Verandah X-Ceed defeated Cash Wiz Green Hill Sports Club 58-34, in the Marlene Arthur 2nd Division.

-At 5:00 this afternoon, SVG General Services Maple will meet Irie Travel Vets in the Joyce Frank 3rd Division, and at 6:00 in the evening Twilight Trading X-Ceed will play against Dutch Lady Clinchers in the Gloria Ballantyne 1st Division.
+At the same venue this afternoon, at 5:00, SVG General Services Maple will meet Combined Schools in the Joyce Frank 3rd Division, then at 6:00 in the evening, Nice Radio Clinchers will play against Grant Thornton Future Stars in the Marlene Arthur 2nd Division.

 Advertisement